ralfbiedert/cheats.rs/content/_index.md

     </entry>
 </mini-zoo>

-- `Vec<>` is no type, does not occupy memory, can't even be translated to code
+- `Vec<>` is no type, does not occupy memory, can't even be translated to code.
 - `Vec<>` is **type constructor**, a "template" or "recipe to create types"
-    - allows 3<sup>rd</sup> party to construct concrete type via parameter
+    - allows 3<sup>rd</sup> party to construct concrete type via parameter,
-    - only then would this `Vec<UserType>` become real type itself
+    - only then would this `Vec<UserType>` become real type itself.

 </description>
 </generics-section>